sergio11/llm_finetuning_and_evaluation/README.md

 - **Evaluation:** Summarization tasks were used to test the model's behavior in dialogue scenarios, and the fine-tuned TinyLLAMA demonstrated a significant reduction in offensive language while retaining coherence in its outputs.

 For a comprehensive understanding of the methodology and results, refer to the notebook: **`TinyLLAMA_PPO_RLHF_Avoiding_Offensive_Language.ipynb`**.

+## Evaluation of Fine-Tuned Large Language Models for ILENIA 🌐📊

+The **ILENIA** project is part of Spain's **Strategic Project for Economic Recovery and Transformation (PERTE)**, which focuses on developing multilingual resources for the **New Language Economy (NEL)**.
+This initiative supports the use of Spanish and other official languages to drive economic growth and international competitiveness in areas like AI, translation, and education.

+As part of this effort, we evaluate **LLMs** from the **Aguila7B** and **Latxa** projects, which are designed for text and speech processing tasks.
+These evaluations focus on the models' performance, ensuring they align with societal and technological needs, particularly in multilingual and cross-lingual contexts.

+**Key Aspects:**
+- **Multilingualism and Cross-lingual Transfer:** The models are evaluated for their ability to handle text and speech data across multiple languages.
+- **Project Timeline:** ILENIA spans 36 months and is led by the **Barcelona Supercomputing Center (BSC-CNS)**.
+- **Resource Optimization:** The fine-tuning of LLMs ensures efficient model generation, optimizing costs and computational resources.

+For an in-depth analysis, refer to the notebook: **`Evaluation_of_Fine_Tuned_Large_Language_Models_for_ILENIA.ipynb`**.

 ### 📊 Evaluation and Analysis of Pre-Trained T5 Family LLMs: Leveraging Prompt Engineering and Few-Shot Examples for Fine-Tuning